-A much too early start for the group to brave the volcanic slopes of Mount Ijen - superb views across a turquoise lake accompanied by steam from countless fumaroles and the stench of sulphur, which is collected and bagged up here.
+A much too early start for the group to brave the volcanic slopes of Mount Ijen - superb views across a cobalt lake, accompanied by steam from countless fumaroles and the stench of the sulphur, which is collected and bagged up here.
 It's also made into numerous souvenirs.

 My diet today has been disgraceful.
 I have had coca cola, ice cream, dates, chocolate (well you have to support the local plantations) and sweets.

 Now we catch the ferry to Bali.

 I'm travelling through western Indonesia, Sumatra to Bali, on this leg of my trip.
 I've joined my group in Medan, Sumatra, flying in from Shanghai.
 The tour leader is an Indonesian called Eddy.
 Selamat datang!
 Welcome to Indonesia!
 He’s not very steady and certainly is never ready and he’s not really a leader either.
 There are four staff on the bus.
 Eddy, a driver, a backup driver, who holds the microphone cable for Eddy and a boy to keep the bus clean (though I haven’t seen him do anything yet).
 He stands up the whole way.

-Then we set off in awful traffic to see the orang-utans.
-At this point one of the party announced that she had left her luggage in her hotel room as she thought we were staying in the same place again tonight.
-So we had to go back and get it amidst ever increasing traffic.
-Well at last the bar is set pretty high for any acts of doziness that I might commit in future.
+Then we set off, in very slow moving traffic, west, to see the orang-utans.
+At this point one of the party announces that she has left her luggage in her hotel room, as she thought we were staying in the same place again tonight.
+So we have to go back and fetch it, amidst ever increasing traffic.
+Well, at least the bar is set pretty high for any acts of doziness that I might commit in future.

-Dinner is a medley of Indonesian fare in a little local cafe.
+Dinner is a delicious medley of Indonesian fare in a little local café.
 Most of the group opt out and go to the Chinese down the road, on the grounds that the food is too spicy.

 Then, skirting the lake to a special Rumah Bolon (traditional house in Sumatra), the former residence and palace of Batak King Simalungung, built in 1515.
 This complex has 20 households; one household for each of his wives.
-The main dwelling has a long room for all the wives and their children and a small boxy room for him.
+The main dwelling has a long room for all the wives and their children and a small boxy room for the king.
 He gets the guard to summon the lucky wife and the guard then takes up position in a horizontal cubicle underneath.
-If the sultan has taken some potion the guard might get to summon another wife later on.
+If the sultan has taken some potion, the guard might get to summon another wife later on.
 Today's museum has a buffalo horn to represent each king and list of rulers, with their dates.